wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 !!! note
     To make the development of custom relayers easier, a plugin relayer is available in the [main Wormhole repository](https://github.com/wormhole-foundation/wormhole/tree/main/relayer){target=\_blank}.
 This sets up the basic infrastructure for relaying, allowing developers to focus on implementing the specific logic for their application.

-There main method of setting up a custom relayer is by listening directly to the Guardian Network via a [Spy](/learn/infrastructure/spy/).

 **Considerations**